mlflow/mlflow/docs/source/rest-api.rst

 | ``2.0/preview/mlflow/runs/get`` | ``GET``     |
 +---------------------------------+-------------+

 Get metadata, params, tags, and metrics for a run.
-Only the last logged value for each metric is returned.
+In the case where multiple metrics with the same key are logged for a run, return only the value with the latest timestamp.
+If there are multiple values with the latest timestamp, return the maximum of these values.

 .. _mlflowGetRun:

 Request Structure
 -----------------

 +------------+------------+-------------------------+
 | Field Name |    Type    |       Description       |